 Car Insurance & Electric Vehicles

-The information in this article was obtained from various sources.
+The information in this article Is obtained from various sources.
 This content is offered for educational purposes only and does not represent contractual agreements.
-Nor is it intended to replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
+It should not replace manuals or instructions provided by the manufacturer or the advice of a qualified professional.
 The definitions, terms and coverage in a given policy may be different than those suggested here.
 Such policy will be governed by the language contained therein.
-No warranty or appropriateness for a specific purpose is expressed or implied.